How to Light a Bathroom

 First, consider the temperature of your lights.
 No, that doesn't mean how hot a bulb feels when you touch it.
 In this case, color temperature refers to how white a light source is.
 The Kelvin temperature scale is used to measure color temperature.
 Light sources that produce a bluish-white light will have a higher color temperature and their yellowish-white light counterparts have a lower color temperature.
 For the best lighting experience in your bathroom, look for high color temperatures in your bulbs.

 Bulbs are also rated on their ability to be as true to daylight as they can be.
-That’s called the color rendering index, or CRI, rating.
-In the bathroom, you want to look great and get the truest color rendering you can--especially for tasks like shaving, putting on makeup and seeing the hue of your teeth in the best light--so you will want to look for bulbs with high CRIs and high color temperatures.
+That's called the color rendering index, or CRI, rating.
+In the bathroom, you want to look great and get the truest color rendering you can--especially for tasks like shaving, putting on makeup and seeing colors in the best light--so you will want to look for bulbs with high CRIs and high color temperatures.
 For artificial lighting sources, a CRI of 85 to 90 is great.
-The highest score, 100, is just for daylight because that’s the ideal source of light.
-Click here for more information about color temperatures and rendering, including a visual example of how the right light makes you look best.
+The highest score, 100, is reserved solely for daylight because that's the ideal source of light.

-If you want to move away from the old-school way of lighting a bathroom by putting a row of lights above the mirror, try mounting sconces or pendants next to the mirror instead.
-Think about looking at sconces or pendants finished with pewter, nickel and brass or matching the color to your other bathroom fixtures.
-Some sconces even have adjustable arms to give you light where you need it most and others look like candles, but won’t burn down your house.
+If you want to move away from lighting a bathroom by putting a row of bathroom vanity lights above the mirror, try mounting sconces or pendants next to the mirror instead.
+Think about looking at sconces or pendants finished with pewter, nickel or brass or matching the color to your other bathroom fixtures (although you are welcome to mix metals, too!).
+Some sconces even have adjustable arms to give you light where you need it most and others look like candles, but won't burn down your house.

 Think of it this way: just using a row of lights above the mirror to light your bathroom is not exactly flattering.
 It lights up some areas, but not others, which won't help you when you really need all the light you can get.

-If you do prefer the way a row of lights looks in your bathroom, there are still a lot of choices that will look great and endure for years to come instead of falling by the wayside and immediately looking outdated.
-Still, if you go this route, do combine the over-the-mirror light with other sources of illumination as well.
-Again, it’s for your benefit!
+If you do prefer the way a bath vanity light looks in your bathroom, or you cannot use the sconce method, there are still a lot of choices that will look great and endure for years to come instead of falling by the wayside and immediately looking outdated.
+(Most people buy bath lights to keep for about a decade, after all.)
+Still, if you go this route, do try to combine the over-the-mirror light with other sources of illumination as well.
+Again, it's for your benefit!

-For a glamorous experience, try putting in a chandelette, also known as a mini chandelier.
-Not all chandeliers are massive statement pieces meant for entryways or large rooms--chandelettes are a great idea for any space!
+For a glamorous experience, try putting in a mini chandelier, also known as a chandelette.
+Not all chandeliers are massive statement pieces meant for entryways or large rooms--these mini chandeliers are a great idea for any space!
 Plus, not all chandelettes are created equal.
-Many of them follow trends like modern, minimal, organic and so on, so you’re sure to find a chandelette that fits your décor perfectly.
+Many of them follow trends like modern, minimal, organic and so on, so you're sure to find one that fits your decor perfectly.
 Remember: the higher a fixture is hung, the smaller it appears, and chandeliers should be hung about seven feet above the floor of the room.
+Please make sure to follow electrical code when considering chandelier placement--you usually cannot place one directly over a bathtub, for example.

 No matter how big or small your bathroom is, you can find lighting solutions to make it the best it can be.
-The National Association of Home Builders has noticed that homeowners are making bathroom renovations a top priority, so implementing good lighting is a very important part of making sure you get the best bathroom for your buck.
+Homeowners are making bathroom renovations a top priority, so implementing good lighting is a very important part of making sure you get the best bathroom for your buck.